BaconIsAVeg/gameball-remap/README.md

 I ran [Input Remapper](https://github.com/sezanzeb/input-remapper) to remap those buttons, however a GTK app on top of Python bindings wrapping libevdev was a little heavy for my needs, and I'd occasionally see it eating over a GiB of memory, plus occasionally dealing with Python dependency conflicts.

-It also didn't work on FreeBSD, and I'd like to give that a spin again.

 So, here we go.
 A simple C program to map mouse buttons.
 It doesn't handle remapping the scroll wheel, but I can live without that.

 ## What it does